Tips for a Successful Scouting Trip to Portugal

 • Get a grasp of basic Portuguese grammar.

-The Ideal Scouting Trip Formula
+The Ideal Scouting Trips Formula

 12-Day Portugal Scouting Trip Suggestion: From North to South

-We're excited to present an itinerary for a scouting trip across Portugal, spanning 12 to 13 days, blending both guided scouting tours and self-exploration with a rental car for a truly immersive experience.
+We’re excited to present an itinerary for a scouting trip across Portugal, spanning 12 to 13 days, blending both guided scouting tours and self-exploration with a rental car for a truly immersive experience.
+Embark on this significant adventure to lay the foundation for a successful transition to your new home abroad.

-Initiate Your Journey in Porto Begin your adventure in Porto, allocating 2 to 3 days to wander through the city and its surroundings.
+Initiate Your Trip in Porto Begin your adventure in Porto, allocating 2 to 3 days to wander through the city and its surroundings.
 Porto serves as the perfect starting point, where you can easily rent a car to venture southward, stopping by notable spots such as Coimbra, Nazaré, and Óbidos.
 We recommend dedicating 1 to 2 days to either Nazaré or Óbidos.

-Discover Lisbon and Surrounds Continue to Lisbon, where you'll spend 3 to 4 days exploring the capital.
+Discover Lisbon and Surrounds Continue your trek to Lisbon, where you’ll spend 3 to 4 days exploring the capital.
 At this point, you may opt to return your rental car as you won’t need it in Lisbon.
 Join us for two personalized scouting tours:

 • Tour 2 (1 day): We’ll cross the bridge to the south bay to discover Caparica and Setúbal, including Azeitão’s villages, some breathtaking Arrábida beaches, and driving through Arrábida Mountain.
 We’ll also visit Setúbal, a former fishing city, known for its affordability and relaxed vibe, just a 40-minute drive from Lisbon.

-Vicentine Coast and Algarve Exploration Next, rent a car again and head South, taking 2 days to explore the Vicentine Coast, with a 1 or 2-night stay midway.
+Vicentine Coast and Algarve Exploration Next, rent a car again and head South, taking 2 days to explore the Vicentine Coast, with a 1 night or 2-night stay midway.

 • Tour 3 (1 day): In the sunny Algarve, we’ll guide you through Lagos and surrounding expat-friendly towns.
 Should you wish to delve deeper into the East Algarve, Tour 4 can be added to your itinerary.